 Feature flags have revolutionized software deployment, enabling instant rollbacks, A/B testing, and risk-free experimentation.
-Yet beneath this innovation lies a growing crisis: 20 trillion feature flags are evaluated daily across the industry, with most organizations drowning in hundreds or thousands of stale flags that create a uniquely dangerous form of technical debt.
+Yet beneath this innovation lies a growing crisis: most organizations are drowning in hundreds or thousands of stale flags that create a uniquely dangerous form of technical debt.
 The cost of ignoring this problem?
 Just ask Knight Capital Group, whose feature flag mismanagement led to a $460 million loss in 45 minutes.

 When old code meets new money